codehsbooks/introcs/Basic-JavaScript-and-Graphics/local-variables-and-scope.md

 - [ ] areaOfElevator
 - [ ] numPeople

 > This is not correct.
-None of the variables are in scope here!
+None of the variables are in scope here, because at this ponint, it's not in a function!

 <p><pre> // This program calculates how many people
 // can fit on an elevator with a given weight